b3yc0d3/dobsd/diy.md

 │   │   └── freebsd.js       # is a copy of 'linux.js' (which is in the same directory)
 │   ├── firstStart
 │   │   └── freebsd.js       # is a copy of 'linux.js' (which is in the same directory)
-│   └── startupMenu
+│   ├── startupMenu
-│       └── freebsd.js       # is a copy of 'linux.js' (which is in the same directory)
+│   │   └── freebsd.js       # is a copy of 'linux.js' (which is in the same directory)
+│   └── hostUpdater.js       # copy the 'linux' case, from the switch case at the bottom │                            # of file.
 ├── common
 │   └── moduleUpdater.js     # insert Code Block 1, in switch case above of
                              # function 'cleanDownloadedModules'